 Fortunately, if someone does say something negative about your practice, it’s not the end of the world.
-Negative reviews happen, and they can be dealt with in a manner that reduces the impact to your practice’s reputation.
+Negative reviews happen, and they can be dealt with in a manner that reduces the impact on your practice’s reputation.
 Let’s take a look at why customers post negative reviews in the first place, and what you can do to respond to negative reviews online.

 Why Customers Post Negative Reviews